MiracleDevs/Paradigm.ORM/README.md

 Change log
 ---

+Version `2.1.5`
+- Removed a dependency over generic entities that needed a parameterless constructor in all the solution.

+Version `2.1.4`
+- Removed a dependency over generic entities that needed a parameterless constructor.

 Version `2.1.3`
 - Added new constructor to `DatabaseReaderMapper` to allow set both the service provider and the database connector.
 This will allow multi-tenancy support using the dbfirst generated code.